The importance of meaningful occupation.

 I’m an employer, what does employment and recovery mean to me?

-Mental health problems at work are common, at any one time 1 in 6 of us can be suffering from common mental health problems such as anxiety, depression or stress.
+Mental health issues at work are common, at any one time 1 in 6 of us can be suffering from common mental health problems such as anxiety, depression or stress.
 This costs businesses in terms of sickness absence, reduced productivity (presenteeism) and staff turnover.
 It is estimated that sickness absence due to mental health problems accounts for 40% of all sickness absence and overall costs for all 3 areas are estimated at £1035 per annum per employee.
 (Centre for Mental Health, Mental Health at Work: Developing the Business Case, 2007).

 Our IPS services work with local employers to help them address these challenges and recruit and retain valuable staff.
 Experienced Employment Advisors can: